SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 Even though the tester may not be a security expert, they can still try to find areas that are concerning in regards to security.
 Maybe they try to access parts of the product they shouldn't be able to reach without authenticating.

-### Ticket vetting

-The tester can go over the backlog of upcoming tickets and figure out if any questions need to be answered before scoring, or look at the test cases provided on the ticket (if documenting them there is part of the team's process) and see if any need to be added/adjusted/removed.

 ### Metrics

 The tester can look for ways to improve team throughput and internal software quality by gathering metrics and looking at the process itself.
 They can look at things like cyclomatic complexity throughout the code base, or even use tools to see what parts of the code are associated with the most defects to see where the code needs attention before it becomes (more of) a problem.

 ### Programmer collaboration

-If a programmer needs help determining the test cases for a ticket, or possibly needs help tracking down a supposed bug, they can work directly with the tester to get it done.
+If a programmer needs help determining the check cases for a ticket, or possibly needs help tracking down a supposed bug, they can work directly with the tester to get it done.

 They can also work with the programmers to help build up their testing mentality/skills, helping them to understand the value in only involving one thing per test and how to control for things they don't want to involve.

-### Documentation

-This one's pretty self-explanatory.

 ### Code review